Architecture is a science of buildings.

 The ring-type USM has been incorporated to provide an accurate focus.

-It gives a fast and precise focus, enabling you to get a sharp image with clear visibility throughout the frame.
+It gives a fast and precise focus, giving you a sharp image with clear visibility throughout the frame.

 It also allows the full-time manual focus override for high precision.